Guidelines

 Purchase Price

-The maximum purchase price for properties purchased is $335,000.
+The maximum purchase/sales price for eligible properties is $375,000 (effective 09-2023).

-Purchase Rehab Loans
+Purchase Rehabilitation Loans

 For purchase/rehabilitation loan transactions, the maximum rehabilitation costs for improvements is limited to $35,000 and can be used for safety and soundness repairs, functional obsolescence, energy efficiency, and handicap accessibility.